microsoft/react-native-windows-samples/docs/debugging-javascript.md

 1. Make sure you have VS Code and the React Native Tools extension installed
 2. Open your project's root folder in VS Code
-3. Click on the *Run and Debug* button in the sidebar or press `Ctrl+Shift+D`
-4. Click on the drop-down at the top of the sidebar and select *React Native...*
+3. Click on *Run* in VS Code's menu bar and select *Add Configuration...* then *React Native*
-> If there's no drop-down, click on *Show all automatic debug configurations* then select *React Native...* from the drop-down that appears.
+> If you don't see *React Native*, try again without a code file opened in the editor.
-5. **Option A:** Let VS Code launch everything and start debugging
+4. **Option A:** Let VS Code launch everything and start debugging
+    1. Depending on whether or not you already have a `launch.json` file, the drop-down will either:
-    1. Click on the ⚙️ to the right of *Debug Windows Hermes - Experimental*
+        1. Provide a list of debug configurations.
+Check the box for *Debug Windows Hermes -Experimental* and click *OK*.
+OR
+        2. Guide you through a series of prompts.
+Select *Debug application*, *Windows*, *Application in direct mode(Hermes)*.
     2. A new configuration should appear in your `launch.json` file.
-Rename it if you want but it should look like:
+Rename it if you want but it should look like this:
     ```json
     {
         "name": "Debug Windows Hermes - Experimental",
         "cwd": "${workspaceFolder}",
         "type": "reactnativedirect",
         "request": "launch",
-        "platform": "windows",
+        "platform": "windows"
-        "isDynamic": true
     }
     ```
     3. Make sure that Metro and your native app are **not** already running
+    4. Open the *Run and Debug* sidebar by clicking on the button in the sidebar or by pressing `Ctrl+Shift+D`
-    4. Make sure the new config is selected at the top of the *Run and Debug* sidebar
+    5. Make sure the new config is selected at the top of the *Run and Debug* sidebar
-    5. Click on the ▶️ button or press `F5` in VS Code
+    6. Click on the ▶️ button or press `F5` in VS Code
     > Watch VS Code's *Debug Console* output for a successful debugger connection.
 This can be very slow, but VS Code should automatically launch Metro, establish the debugger connection, then launch your native app to download the bundle.
-6. **Option B:** Attach VS Code to Metro that's already running
+5. **Option B:** Attach VS Code to Metro that's already running
-    1. Click on the ⚙️ to the right of *Attach to Hermes application - Experimental*
+    1. Depending on whether or not you already have a `launch.json` file, the drop-down will either:
+        1. Provide a list of debug configurations.
+Check the box for *Attach to Hermes application* and click *OK*.
+OR
+        2. Guide you through a series of prompts.
+Select *Attach to application*, *Application in direct mode(Hermes)*, *Hermes engine*, `localhost`, `8081`.
     2. A new configuration should appear in your `launch.json` file.
-Rename it if you want but it should look like:
+Rename it if you want but it should look like this:
     ```json
     {
         "name": "Attach to Hermes application - Experimental",
         "cwd": "${workspaceFolder}",
         "type": "reactnativedirect",
-        "request": "attach",
+        "request": "attach"
-        "isDynamic": true
     }
     ```
-    3. Make sure that Metro is already running (i.e. `npx react-native start`)
+    3. Make sure that your native app and Metro is already running (i.e. `npx react-native run-windows`)
+    4. Open the *Run and Debug* sidebar by clicking on the button in the sidebar or by pressing `Ctrl+Shift+D`
-    4. Make sure the new config is selected at the top of the *Run and Debug* sidebar
+    5. Make sure the new config is selected at the top of the *Run and Debug* sidebar
-    5. Click on the ▶️ button or press `F5` in VS Code
+    6. Click on the ▶️ button or press `F5` in VS Code
-    6. Confirm the address of the Metro server (default: `localhost`)
-    7. Confirm the port of the Metro server (default: `8081`)
-    > Watch VS Code's *Debug Console* output for a successful debugger connection.
+    > Watch the *Call Stack* panel in the sidebar for *Attach: Remote Process* to indicate a successful debugger connection.

-    8. Manually launch your native app (if it wasn't already running)

 Once everything is running, you should be able to debug your RNW application.
 To set breakpoints, simply do so in your app's JS source files directly in VS Code.